MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/service-workers.md

 <!-- ====================================================================== -->
 ## Other capabilities

 A service worker's main responsibility is to make your app faster and more reliable in the event of an unstable network connection.
-Service workers mostly use the `fetch` event and `Cache` API to do this, but they can use other APIs for advanced scenarios, such as:
+A service worker typically uses the `fetch` event and `Cache` API to do this, but a service worker can use other APIs for specialized scenarios, such as:

 * Background synchronization of data.
 * Periodic synchronization of data.